 Buying a diamond can be an exciting experience, but with so many different types and colours available, it can be difficult to know which is the right one for what you're looking for.

-There are four main factors that you should be looking out for when you are shopping for a diamond: the cut, clarity, colour and carat — often known as "the four C's of diamonds".
+There are four main factors that you should be looking out for when you are shopping for a diamond: the cut, clarity, colour and carat — often known as "the 4c's of diamonds".
 The perfect diamond will vary for everybody depending on your budget, the value for money on offer and your personal style preference.
 But, our diamond buying guide is here to help you find the best one for you.

-Here, we will be discussing what you should look out for when buying diamond jewellery and how to pick the right diamond for you.
+Here, we will be discussing what you should consider when buying a diamond.
 We'll cover:

 The diamond-buying process is four-pronged and includes assessing diamond cut, clarity, carat and colour.
-Here, we will be explaining what each of these mean and how to use them to find the right diamond for you.
+Here, we will be explaining what each of these mean and how to choose the best diamond for you.

 The cut grade of a diamond refers to the geometric proportions of the gem and is categorised into five grades: excellent, very good, good, fair and poor.
 The cut grade refers to a diamond's potential to reflect light around the stone and back out to your eye.
 When diamonds have a good, very good or excellent cut grade, you will see lots of brightness and sparkle.

-The cut grade of a diamond is often overlooked but is possibly the most important ‘C’ if you want a bright attractive looking diamond.
+Diamond cuts are often overlooked but are possibly the most important ‘C’ if you want a bright, attractive looking diamond.

 Diamond clarity is a measurement of clarity characteristics: